Shynimol-k/IMPLEMENTATON-OF-CHATBOT-USING-NLP/README.md

    ```

 ## **Usage**
-- The chatbot can respond to different queries based on pre-defined intents (e.g., support, location, poetry).
+- The chatbot can respond to different queries based on pre-defined intents (e.g., greetings, support, location, poetry,  etc...).
 - Enter your query in the provided text box, and the chatbot will process the input and provide a response.

 ## **Future Work**